cahayatambunan/cahayatambunan/README.md

 ## 👋 Hi there, I’m Cahaya Tambunan

-🎯 I’m a Data Analyst Intern at PT Gunung Raja Paksi, where I build dashboards, optimize SQL queries, and collaborate across teams to support data-driven decisions.
+🎯 I’m a <strong>Data Analyst Intern at PT Gunung Raja Paksi</strong>, where I build dashboards, optimize SQL queries, and collaborate across teams to support data-driven decisions.

-📘 I transitioned from Mathematics Education to Data Science after graduating from a top-tier bootcamp and never looked back.
+📘 I transitioned from Mathematics Education to Data Science after graduating from a top-tier bootcamp (Top 1 of 16 students) and never looked back.

 🛠️ I enjoy building smart, efficient solutions — especially when I get to automate processes, visualize insights, and turn messy data into meaningful stories.